Overview

 • Emerging problem solving skills

 The Pathway for each student is decided upon on an individual basis, based on the best way to meet needs.
 The Pathway system is designed to be fluid, meaning that pupils are able to move between Pathways throughout their school career if appropriate for their needs.
-Some students will remain on the Green Pathway during their time at Highfield, whilst others may move to the Yellow Pathway around year 7.

 The Curriculum